tylergneill/skrutable/manual.md

 # Virāma (and Whitespace) Avoidance

-Sometimes, usually for aesthetic purposes (read: only rarely for scientific ones), it is best to suppress extra virāmas and spaces between words, such as where Indic scripts would instead feature ligatures.
+Sometimes, usually for aesthetic purposes (read: only rarely for scientific ones), it's best to suppress extra virāmas and spaces between words, such as where Indic scripts would instead feature ligatures.
 For example:

 ~~~
 “asty eva” >> (“अस्त्य् एव”) >> “अस्त्येव”